~~~ Everything You Need To Know ~~~

-The same questions are often asked by couples when they are choosing their wedding photographer; here are the more common ones.
+The same questions are often asked by couples when they are choosing their wedding photographer; here are a few of the more common ones.

-I hope they’ll give a sense of who I am, why I do what I do, why I love it, my approach, but, most importantly, hopefully provide some reassurance.
+I hope they’ll give a sense of who I am, why I do what I do, why I love it, my approach, and, most importantly, provide some reassurance that I’m the chap that you want photographing your wedding!

 I fell in love with photography because, amongst other things, I found deep satisfaction in capturing people in their unguarded, candid moments; either deep in solitary thought or, in the presence of another, entirely engrossed in eachother.
 Both are found in abundance at weddings.